-Randy has been an active cyclist since 1998 when he and his family relocated from NJ to Southern CA. In 1999, Randy started doing 24-hour mountain bike races with his three sons.
-Since then, he has become an active participant in endurance cycling events and spends many training hours on the road.
+Randy has been an active cyclist since 1998 when he and his family relocated from New Jersey to Southern California.
+In 1999, Randy started doing 24-hour mountain bike races with his three sons.
+Since then, he’s become an active participant in endurance cycling events and spends many training hours on the road.
 A professional instructor, Randy loves to share his passion and knowledge of cycling with others.

-I first learned to ride a bike, in the common sense, at age 7.
-Due to a visual disability I cannot acquire a driver’s license.
+I first learned to ride a bike in the common sense at age 7.
+Due to a visual disability, I cannot acquire a driver’s license.
 I once thought of this limitation as a severe one.
 I made some trips by foot, bike, and bus, and relied on friends and family members with cars to give me rides for some other trips.
 For the most part, however, the difficulty I had in traveling prevented me from living what most people would consider a full life.

 I fell in love with cycling when I first learned to balance on two wheels well over 50 years ago in New York City.
 Since then I have explored all aspects of cycling including commuting, touring on five continents, and racing on road and dirt.
 Despite my many miles and years in the saddle, CyclingSavvy was a revelation to me when I took the course in 2011 and it made cycling even more fun for me.
 I brought the first CyclingSavvy classes to Illinois, California and Arizona and look forwarding to helping expand the best traffic cycling program in the U.S. to more states and cities.

-St. Louis, Missouri - email@example.com
+St. Louis, Missouri

-North Bennington, Vermont - firstname.lastname@example.org
+North Bennington, Vermont

-The transportation environment includes not just built infrastructure, but also public perceptions of cyclists, pedestrians and the role these groups play in our communities.
-Bruce’s strongest interests are in the maintenance of cyclist and pedestrian rights of access to our public thoroughfares, and improved safety and community relations through education about the meaning of shared use — and shared responsibility — on the roadways.
+The transportation environment includes not just built infrastructure, but also public perceptions of cyclists, pedestrians, and the role they play in our communities.
+Bruce’s strongest interests are in the maintenance of cyclist and pedestrian rights of access to our public thoroughfares, and improved safety and community relations through education in shared use — and shared responsibility — on the roadways.